Cluster algebras and triangulated surfaces. Part II: Lambda lengths: Laminations and shear coordinates

 if the lifts of the arcs involved are chosen in a coordinated way (this is essentially the same verification as before)---and therefore this rule would hold for any lifts, by Proposition~\ref{pr:cv-rescaling}. \end{proof}

-\section{Laminations and shear coordinates}
+\chapter{Laminations and shear coordinates}

-In this section, we briefly review a small fragment---as this is all we need---of W.~Thurston's theory of measured laminations~\cite{thurston-travaux, thurston-bulletin}, and its relationship with matrix mutations.
+In this chapter, we briefly review a small fragment---as this is all we need---of W.~Thurston's theory of measured laminations~\cite{thurston-travaux, thurston-bulletin}, and its relationship with matrix mutations.
 Our exposition is an abridged adaptation of the one given by V.~Fock and A.~Goncharov \cite[Section~3]{fg-dual-teich}.
 An interested reader is referred to the cited sources for further details.

-In the next section, we will extend these constructions to the tagged setting.
+In the next chapter, we will extend these constructions to the tagged setting.

 \begin{definition} An \emph{integral unbounded measured lamination}---in this paper, frequently just a \emph{lamination}---on a marked surface~$\SM$ is a finite collection of non-self\/intersecting and pairwise non\hyp intersecting curves in~$\Surf$, modulo isotopy relative to~$\Mark$, subject to the restrictions specified below.
-Each curve must be one of the following: \begin{itemize} \item a closed curve (an embedded circle); \item a curve connecting two unmarked points on the boundary of~$\Surf$; \item a curve starting at an unmarked point on the boundary and, at its other end, spiraling into a puncture (either clockwise or counterclockwise); or \item a curve both of whose ends spiral into punctures (not necessarily distinct). \end{itemize} Also, the following types of curves are not allowed: \begin{itemize} \item a curve that bounds an unpunctured or once-punctured disk; \item a curve with two endpoints on the boundary of~$\Surf$ which is isotopic to a piece of boundary containing no marked points, or a single marked point; and \item a curve with two ends spiraling into the same puncture in the same direction without enclosing anything else. \end{itemize} (Note that a curve with two ends spiraling into the same puncture, with the two ends spiraling in opposite directions, is excluded since it is self\/intersecting.)
-See Figures~\ref{fig:lamin} and~\ref{fig:not-lamin}. \end{definition}
+Each curve must be one of the following: \begin{itemize} \item a closed curve (an embedded circle); \item a curve connecting two unmarked points on the boundary of~$\Surf$; \item a curve starting at an unmarked point on the boundary and, at its other end, spiraling into a puncture (either clockwise or counterclockwise); or \item a curve both of whose ends spiral into punctures (not necessarily distinct). \end{itemize} See Figure~\ref{fig:lamin}.
+Also, the following types of curves are not allowed (see Figure~\ref{fig:not-lamin}): \begin{itemize} \item a curve that bounds an unpunctured or once-punctured disk; \item a curve with two endpoints on the boundary of~$\Surf$ which is isotopic to a piece of boundary containing no marked points, or a single marked point; and \item a curve with two ends spiraling into the same puncture in the same direction without enclosing anything else. \end{itemize} \end{definition}

+Note that a curve with two ends spiraling into the same puncture, with the two ends spiraling in opposite directions, is excluded since it is self\/intersecting.

 Laminations on a marked surface $\SM$ can be coordinatized using W. Thurston's shear coordinates.

 [3]

 \begin{definition}[\emph{Shear coordinates}] Let $L$ be an integral unbounded measured lamination.
 Let $T$ be a triangulation without self-folded triangles.
 For each arc $\gamma$ in~$T$, the corresponding \emph{shear coordinate} of~$L$ with respect to the triangulation~$T$, denoted by~$b_\gamma(T,L)$, is defined as a sum of contributions from all intersections of curves in~$L$ with the arc~$\gamma$.
 Specifically, such an intersection contributes $+1$ (resp.,~$-1$) to $b_\gamma(T,L)$ if the corresponding segment of a curve in~$L$ cuts through the quadrilateral surrounding $\gamma$ cutting through edges in the shape of an~`S' (resp., in the shape of a~`Z'), as shown in Figure~\ref{fig:shear-def} on the left (resp., on the right).
 Note that at most one of these two types of intersection can occur.
 Note also that even though a spiraling curve can intersect an arc infinitely many times, the number of intersections that contribute to the computation of $b_\gamma(T,L)$ is always finite.